SeekPlush-linux/discord-tag-rotator/README.md

 Before running the script, you **must** edit the config file first for the script to function properly.

 The most important parts you'll need to edit are the `tags` and `token` variables.
 I'll explain each variable in the config here:
-- `tags` — A dictionary with server tags the script will rotate through, and their corresponding ID.
+- `tags` — A dictionary with server tags the script will rotate through, and their corresponding server ID.

   To get the ID of a server tag, you'll need to do the following:
-  1. Go to your Discord settings > Profiles.
+  1. Enable Developer Mode in Discord by going to your settings > Advanced and enable "Developer Mode".
-  2. Open Devtools by pressing `Ctrl + Shift + I` on your keyboard.
-Learn how to enable Devtools [here](https://github.com/brunos3d/discord-enable-devtools).
-  3. Go to the Network tab, select a server tag you want to get the ID of in Discord, then click "Save Changes".
+  2. Right-click the icon of the server you want to get the ID of, and click "Copy Server ID".
-  4. In Devtools, find a request called `clan`, click on it, go to the Payload tab, and find the value of `identity_guild_id`. \
-     The long string of numbers should be the ID of the server tag you selected!
+     The long string of numbers in your clipboard should be the ID of the server tag!

   Make sure to remove the example server tags in the config first, since those are there to show you how to add your own server tags.